Fractional CMO · Operator · AI Catalyst

 Get the network.

 "I've spent 25 years investing in relationships with the best operators I know.
 When a project needs a specialist, I bring in a vetted partner who's an expert at their craft.
 We've worked together before.
-We move fast.
-At OwnBackup, that's how we shipped the messaging, positioning, and brand."
+Trust has been established.
+We move fast."

 100+ Vetted operators across the network